Fran Flory: Coaching career

 In 1992, Flory left LSU to assume the head coaching position at Southeastern Louisiana University.
 In her one season at Southeastern Louisiana, she led the Lady Lions to a 21–13 record.
 In March 1993, Flory returned to the SEC as she became an assistant coach at the University of Kentucky.
 Five months later, she was named the head coach as then-UK coach Kathy DeBoer was named an associate athletic director at the school.

 In her first season at Kentucky in 1993, Flory led the Lady Kats to a 29–4 record, while advancing to the second round of the NCAA Tournament.
 For her efforts, she was named the 1993 Tachikara/AVCA Region IV Coach of the Year.
 In five seasons at UK, Flory compiled a 78–80 record with the Lady Kats/Wildcats (the nickname changed in 1995).

 In 1998, Flory returned to Baton Rouge, Louisiana as head coach of the LSU women's indoor volleyball team.

 When LSU established a varsity beach volleyball program starting in the 2013–2014 season, Flory also became head coach of that team.
 She remained the beach volleyball head coach until 2016, when Russell Brock was promoted from associate head coach to head coach and Flory focused on her duties as indoor women's head coach.

 Flory is a member of the American Volleyball Coaches Association, Flory has also assisted in coordinating both the Louisiana Senior Olympic Games and the Special Olympics, and hosting the Senior Olympic Games in 2001.
 She is also a member of the United States Volleyball Association coaching accreditation program.

 Flory was inducted into the American Volleyball Coaches Association Hall of Fame in 2022.

+In November 2023, the Vegas Thrill of the Pro Volleyball Federation named Flory as their inaugural head coach of the franchise.